My Experience With MSC Fantasia Cruise Discovering places

 -Excursion:

 This cruise was all about the ports.
-We wanted to visit Pompeii, but the number of people who could visit the site was restricted, so we took a tour.
-You stop at a jewelry store on our way with an expensive tag price,
+We wanted to visit Pompeii, but the number of visitors allowed at the site was limited, so we took a tour.
+You stop at a jewelry store on our way with an expensive price tag,

 There are so many shore excursion options that if you take all of them, your cruise will become more expensive.

-Most ports are far from the city and have few options for getting there.
+Most ports are located far from the city and offer limited transportation options.
 They will say the town is 5-10 minutes away, but I’m sorry to say, you cannot walk everywhere.

-The only options are to walk a lot, take a taxi, or take the bus.
+The only options are walking, taking a taxi, or taking the bus.
 Some places have many taxi drivers at the ship’s exit.

 1-Barcelona, Spain